nihal111/nihal111.github.io/_posts/2017-02-18-MovingBlocks-GCI-Wrap-Up.markdown

 {: .center}
 ![GSoC]({{ site.baseurl }}/img/GSoC.png "GSoC")

-After an exciting and productive summer that saw huge commitment, dedication and interest from students and mentors alike in MovingBlock's first ever Google Summer of Code participation, it was time to gear up for some new beginnings.
+After an exciting and productive summer that saw huge commitment, dedication, and interest from students and mentors alike in MovingBlocks' first ever Google Summer of Code participation, it was time to gear up for new beginnings.

 ## Google Code-In